International Education in Addis Ababa

 Either way, you should get your child’s application in the queue as early as possible.
 The application process is usually lengthy, and there are a limited number of places per academic year.
 Once your child is enrolled however, you can rest assured they’re getting the best standard of education possible in the country.

-Below, we have compiled our top 10 international schools in Addis Ababa.
-However, there are another 4 schools to choose from in the city.
+Below, we have compiled the top 5 international schools in Addis Ababa according to our users.
+However, there are another 7 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Addis Ababa based on your requirements.